Web Scraping: How It All Started And Will BeMonday, October 22, 2018

 In 2018, what we know as the World Wide Web, or colloquially “the Internet”, is made up of over 1.8 billion websites.
 Such an incredibly huge amount of data is now available with just a couple of clicks.
 And as more people are coming online, more data is generated every second.

 It is an age being easier than any age that we have ever had in the history.
-Any individual, company and organization is able to obtain the data they want, as long as it is available on the web.
+Any individual, company, and organization are able to obtain the data they want, as long as it is available on the web.
 Thanks to the web crawler/bot, API, standard libraries, and various out-of-box software, once anyone has a will to get data, there’s a way for them.
 Or they can also just turn to professionals who are both accessible and affordable.

 When searching “web scraping” on guru.com, you can get 10,088 search results, which means more than 10,000 freelancers are offering web scraping service on the website.